shrihari-prakash/liquid/README.md

   "secret": "your_secret"
 }
 ```
 5. Start the server using command `npm run dev`.
+Your service should be running on https://localhost:3000.

 ### User Sign Up: